TheElectronicMusicProject/simple_audio_amplifier/README.md

 - Bass

 There is an additional dedicated circuitry to light an LED up when the device is powered on.
-The audio input is a jack socket compatible with TRRS contacts, however only the first ring is actually connected to the amplifier, leaving the second ring unconnected.
-This mean you must set the audio source to output a monophonic sound.
+The audio input is jack socket compatible with TRRS contacts, however only the first ring is actually connected to the amplifier, leaving the second ring unconnected.
+This means you must set the audio source to output a monophonic sound.
 The risk is to loose half of the music if stereo is used.

 ## 2 Technical Specifications